jhboyo/shop-api/README.md

 ### Installation

-A step by step guide that will tell you how to get the development environment up and running.
+A guide that will tell you how to get the development environment up and running.

 ```
 $ First step